WindSync - Wind Quintet

 Open rehearsals

-• Large group setting open to entire department; free form discussion about WindSync, how to start an ensemble, finding a niche, and long-term viability
+• Large group setting; free-form discussion about WindSync, how to start an ensemble, finding a niche, and long-term viability

 • Faculty who already teach in the areas of career development, nonprofit management, community engagement, etc. can suggest a topic to address within their syllabus or host a Q & A